Home Element Metal Praseodymium

 Praseodymium carbonate can be prepared by passing carbon dioxide into an aqueous solution of Pr(OH)3.
 It can also be prepared by adding sodium carbonate solution to the Pr+3 salt solutions.

-Uses of praseodymium
+Uses of Praseodymium

 • The oxide form praseodymium is used for glass coloration.
 It is used for making yellow-green glasses named Prasemit.